andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 #### Example 1

 $$
-1x_1 + 3x_2 = 1 \\
+1x_1 + 3x_2 = 2 \\
 2x_1 + 6x_2 = 4 \\
+\\

-\textrm{Solution: } x_1 = 1 \textrm{ and } x_2 = 2
+x_1 = -1 \textrm{ and } x_2 = 1
 $$

 In the example above, there is only one valid solution to the problem.
+By plotting the equations, you would find a graph consisting of two separate lines.
+At (-1, 1) would be the point of intersection between both of the lines.

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.

 How do these terms get applied?
 A solution to a linear system (or a set of input paramaters that satisfy each equation) gets represented as a vector.
+In example 1, the solution would be a vector $$x = \begin{bmatrix}-1 \\ 1\end{bmatrix}$$.

 Linear systems get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.

 Here is a system and it's matrix representation.